Frequently asked Questions

 Are you registered and insured?

 Yes, Olga holds FULL professional and public liability insurance to cover herself and students who may accompany her on placement days.
-She is also a full member of National Association of Veterinary Physiotherapists (NAVP)
+She is also a full member of the National Association of Veterinary Physiotherapists (NAVP)

 How often should my horse be checked?